torvalds/linux/Documentation/arch/arm64/cpu-hotplug.rst

 CPUs described as ``enabled`` in the static table, should not have their _STA modified dynamically by firmware.
 Soft-restart features such as kexec will re-read the static properties of the system from these static tables, and may malfunction if these no longer describe the running system.
-Linux will re-discover the dynamic properties of the system from the _STA method later during boot.
+GNU/Linux will re-discover the dynamic properties of the system from the _STA method later during boot.